 "Publishing attributes can sometimes win the sale for you," says Joe Barone from R&R Marketing, "because your customers and trading partners are better informed."
 Joe notices fewer returns and increased customer satisfaction for companies that publish attributes compared to those who do not.
 This will influence your bottom line.

 Want to add attributes to your products but don't know where to start?
 Take this step: contact ontact us at firstname.lastname@example.org.

 We will help you identify the product attributes hidden in your descriptions and other areas in your company and develop a plan to gather and add them to your product data.

 About Joe Barone

-Joe has been in the industry for 8 years.
+Joe has been in the industry for over 10 years.
 Joe started as a counterman, worked in a warehouse, shipping, product photography and online sales.
 Joe is an active Autocare YANG and SEMA member.
 Joe says, "My love for automotive and technology is what makes me excited about this profession.
 I enjoy collaborating with others in the industry to make better ACES and PIES data.
 I'm also excited to see where the automotive industry will go and how they will embrace technology in the future."